Rakesh Bakshi

-Also known as the Green Maharaja, the London-born owner of RRB Energy, Rakesh Bakshi (4 June 1958 - 13 April 2020), was an Indian climate change activist, professor, and businessman.
-He is credited as one of the pioneers in the field of renewable energy sources in India and founded Solchrome Private Limited and RRB Energy Limited.
-He last held the position of Chairman and Managing Director at RRBEL.
+Rakesh Bakshi (4 June 1958 - 13 April 2020), was an Indian climate change activist, professor, and businessman.
+He founded Solchrome Private Limited and RRB Energy Limited.
 In 1991, Rakesh Bakshi was awarded Padma Shri, India's 4th highest civilian award, by then-President of India, Shri.
 R. Venkataraman, in recognition of his commendable contributions to the field of renewable energy sources.
 He is the first Indian to be honored with this award for working in the field of renewable energy.

 Early life

 Rakesh Bakshi was born in London on 4 June 1958.
-From a young age, he recognized the importance of tapping into alternative energy sources to reduce global warming.
 He graduated from the National Institute of Technology Kurukshetra and achieved postgraduate qualifications in computer science and foreign trade.
 After completing his studies, he set up companies to research, manufacture, and implement renewable power plants.
 He was a guest lecturer at IIT for a short time.

 Career

 Rakesh Bakshi is credited as the founder of the following companies that work in the field of researching and manufacturing renewable energy generation equipment, mainly in the area of wind power generation.